lucastorri/arduino-rfid/README.md

 # Arduino-RFID

-Control users using RFID cards.
+Identify users using RFID cards.
 Similar to [mifare-card-reader](https://github.com/lucastorri/mifare-card-reader), but for arduino and with more stuff.

 That's how it looks like: